-This in-depth, local guide covers how to plan a Colorado hiking trip, what to pack for a high altitude hike, local knowledge about hiking a Colorado 14er, and plenty of helpful resources so you can head out into the wild with some peace of mind.
+This in-depth, local guide covers how to plan a Colorado hike, what to pack for a high altitude hike, local knowledge about hiking a Colorado 14er, and plenty of helpful resources so you can head out into the wild with some peace of mind.

 The second hot-ticket item is safety.
 Every year people get stranded in bad weather, get hurt, or get lost hiking in Colorado.
 Most of the time, if the hiking party had been a bit better informed, the incident could have been avoided.
 We’ll touch on safety tips in a second.